 Purely subbing in gluten-free flour doesn't always work.
 Because gluten is a structural protein, the products are often very tender and even crumbly if you just replace the flour that’s called for in the recipe with gluten-free flour.
 However, in some baked products such as muffins or cookies, you can make that simple substitution.
 When you’re making muffins or cookies, even with wheat flour, you don't want to overwork the batter or dough because overworking results in too much gluten production and a tough product.
 I typically use a gluten-free flour for muffins and cookies and don't add any kind of binder for extra structure.

 What about baking cakes and breads?

-On the other hand, cakes, breads, scones, and other baked goods with a non-gluten flour require some structural assistance from a binder.
+On the other hand, cakes (like this Spiced Carrot Cake with Cream Cheese Frosting), breads, scones, and other baked goods with a non-gluten flour require some structural assistance from a binder.
 Many people use xanthan gum as a binder, and most all store-bought gluten-free products also contain xanthan gum.
 Though I eat it in store-bought stuff I don't bake with it.
 It can make things gummy and can cause tummy issues for some people.

 What do you use as a binder?

 I use flaxmeal slurries: 1 part golden flaxmeal to 2 parts hot water

 Do you need to add a binder if you use a store-bought gluten-free flour?

 It depends on the specific brand.
 Some already contain xanthan gum or another binder and some do not.
 You can look on the package ingredient list and see if any binders are listed.
 For example, King Arthur Gluten-Free Multi-Purpose flour is a mix of white rice and brown rice flours, tapioca starch, and potato starch, and does not contain xanthan gum.